Updating Sailfish OS

 Installing the update

-• Installing the update will not delete contacts or other user data in the device.
-It will not affect the memory card or the SIM card, either.
+- Installing the update over-the-air does not delete contacts or other user data in the device.
+It does not affect the memory card or the SIM card, either.

 Updating from early Sailfish OS versions